expectingtofly/LMS_BBC_Sounds_Plugin/README.md

 The plugin is available to be installed from "3rd Party Plugins" of your LMS installation.

-<strong>Requires the BBC Iplayer Plugin to also be installed.</strong>
+<strong>Requires the BBC Iplayer Plugin 1.6 or higher to also be installed.</strong>